Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Compactness

 \section{Compactness}

 The structure of this section is as follows.
 We regularize the sequence $\Qex$ in the first subsection.
-For this new sequence $\Qexn$, we define a $2-$chains $\Texn\in\flatch^2$ and $1-$chains $\Sexn\in\flatch^1$ such that $\partial \Texn=\Sexn$ and we have bounds on the masses to get the existence of limit objects $T$ and $S$ with $\partial T=S$.
-This construction is carried out in steps in the subsections two, three and four, where we distinguish the case of $\Qexn$ being almost uniaxial and $\Qexn$ being biaxial, e.g. close to the boundary $S$.
+For this new sequence $\Qexn$, we define a $2-$chain $\Texn\in\flatch^2$ and $1-$chain $\Sexn\in\flatch^1$ such that $\partial \Texn=\Sexn$ and we have bounds on the masses to get the existence of limit objects $T$ and $S$ with $\partial T=S$.
+This construction is carried out in steps in the subsections two, three and four.
+We distinguish the case of $\Qexn$ being close to $\N$ and hence almost prolate uniaxial and the complementary case when $\Qexn$ is far from $\N$, e.g.\ when $\Qexn$ is isotropic or oblate uniaxial close to the boundary $S$.
 The passage to the limit is to happen in the last subsection.